juniper84/cinos-api/README.md

 - **Improved test coverage**: Unit tests cover all getters and accessors, including new features added in Sprint 2.
 - **Docstrings and comments**: All classes and methods are now documented according to PEP 257.

+## Sprint 3 Features

+- **Food class**: A new `Food` class supports multiple food types like Hotdog, Corndog, and Ice Cream.
+- **Toppings**: Foods can have multiple toppings like Chili, Bacon Bits, or Whipped Cream.
+- **Pricing logic**: Each food type has a base cost, and some toppings add extra cost.
+- **Receipt update**: The order receipt now includes food items and their toppings alongside drinks.
+- **Tax calculation**: Tax is applied to the total of both food and drink items.
+- **Unit tests for food**: Full test coverage was added in `test_food.py` to verify food functionality.

 ## Run Tests

 Make sure you're in the project folder, then run: